EyasuTeshome/shifttracker/interview-prep/how-do-you-complete-your-linkedin-header.md

 - Your **job title** (required)
 - **Keywords** (required)
+- Your **USP or Unique Selling Proposition** (required)
 - A **metric, goal,** or **accomplishment** (strongly preferred)

 Your **job title** will be something like "Software Engineer" or "Web Developer."
 Your **keywords** can include your specific tech stack, major tools you've worked with, or the type of development you focus on.
+Your USP should highlight a quality or skill that distinguishes you.
 And **metrics**, like always, are something cool you've accomplished.

 Here are a few examples you can use as models while creating your own headline: